Textkernel

 (b) Notice Date.
 The sender’s date of transmission of an emailed notice of any kind is considered the “Notice Date”.

 (d) Independent Contractors.
 The parties are independent contractors and will so represent themselves in all regards.
-Neither party is the agent of the other nor may either party bind the other in any way.
+Neither Party is the agent of the other nor may either Party bind the other in any way.

 (e) No Waiver.
-Neither party will be deemed to have waived any of its rights under this Agreement by lapse of time or by any statement or representation other than (i) by an Authorized Representative and (ii) in an explicit written waiver.
+Neither Party will be deemed to have waived any of its rights under this Agreement by lapse of time or by any statement or representation other than (i) by an Authorized Representative and (ii) in an explicit written waiver.
 No waiver of a breach of this Agreement will constitute a waiver of any prior or subsequent breach of this Agreement.

 (f) Force Majeure.
 To the extent caused by force majeure, no delay, failure, or default will constitute a breach of this Agreement.

 (h) Provider shall have the right to disclose Recipient as a customer and to use Recipient’s logo on its website and marketing collateral.
-Neither Provider nor Recipient shall disclose the terms of this agreement to any third party.
+Neither Provider nor Recipient shall disclose the terms of this Agreement to any third party.
 If Recipient has been admitted to the Textkernel Accelerator Program, Recipient must cooperate with Provider on publicity and will also provide a prominent notice on its website that Provider is a technology vendor to Recipient, and provide a link to Provider’s website.

 (i) Severability.
 To the extent permitted by applicable law, the parties hereby waive any provision of law that would render any clause of this Agreement invalid or otherwise unenforceable in any respect.
 In the event that a provision of this Agreement is held to be invalid or otherwise unenforceable, such provision will be interpreted to fulfill its intended purpose to the maximum extent permitted by applicable law, and the remaining provisions of this Agreement will continue in full force and effect.